circus-tent/circus/docs/source/configuration.rst

         All options starting with *stdout_stream.* other than *class* will be passed the constructor when creating an instance of the class defined in **stdout_stream.class**.

+    **send_hup**
+        if True, a process reload will be done by sending the SIGHUP signal.
+        Defaults to False.